 When signing your contract you probably don’t foresee any reason why you would leave before the tenancy is up.
 Unfortunately, it doesn’t always stay like this and circumstances and friendships change.
 Sometimes life gets in the way of contracts.
 If you find yourself in a position where leaving your property is the only choice, you will need a good understanding of your contract.

 Once you have signed your contract you have entered into a legally binding agreement.
 If you want to leave the property, even if you have not yet moved in, you can’t just walk away.
 Some believe that if you move out of the property, this will end the agreement.
 Unfortunately, it will not and the landlord / agents will still continue to chase you and your guarantor for rent.

-The first thing to do is talk to your student adviser.
+The first thing to do is talk to a student adviser at your University or Student Union.
 They should be able to tell you if you have grounds to leave the property and are able to give notice.
-Look at your housing contract to see if there is a break clause which is rare.
+Look at your housing contract to see if there is a break clause, although this is rare.
 There may be a break clause for the landlord but not one for the tenants.
 In this case you could argue this is an unfair term and the break clause should apply to you too.
 Having the clause available for the landlord but not for you demonstrates a significant imbalance.
 In this case it benefits the party with the most power – the landlord.